jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 One more point.
 She could do this.

 She served again, Jennifer returned aggressive, and they went into the longest rally of the match.
-Sophia's lungs were burning, her legs shaking, but she wouldn't lose.
+Sophia's lungs were burning, her whole body trembling, but she wouldn't lose.
 Couldn't lose.
 This was what she controlled.
 This was where she got to win.

 Finally, Jennifer's shot went wide by inches.
 Out.